darakian/darakian.github.io/_posts/2026-01-06-an-llm-blog-post.md

 ### Buy local

-Any good experiement attempts to reduce the number of variables to as few as possible and the ever changing nature of hosted language models makes it functionally impossible to design a repeatable experiment.
+Any good experiment attempts to reduce the number of variables to as few as possible and the ever changing nature of hosted language models makes it functionally impossible to design a repeatable experiment.
 Therefore they are not useful to me.
 Thankfully language models are just code and a number of open source (open weight?) models are floating around online.
 For this escapade I've gone with models available on [huggingface.co](https://huggingface.co/).
 In particular I settled on the [phi-4](https://huggingface.co/microsoft/phi-4), [Qwen-2.5 (7B)](https://huggingface.co/Qwen/Qwen2.5-7B), and [DeepSeek-R1-Distill-Llama-8B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B).
 I played with a few other models, but these three had reasonable reputations and would run on my laptop (m1 max w/ 64GB) in a reasonable amount of time.
 I had hoped to use the recent gpt-oss-20b, however it seems that for macs an [m2 or later is required](https://huggingface.co/openai/gpt-oss-20b/discussions/84#6899673cbd96d56e462f15a0).

 ### The results